 - Pour equally into cake pans and bake for 36-38 minutes.
 Remove from oven and set to cool for 10-15 minutes.
 Remove from cake pans.

-- Frosting: in large bowl, cream shortening, butter, and extracts until smooth and thoroughly mixed.
+- Frosting: in large bowl, cream shortening, butter, cinnamon, and extracts until smooth and thoroughly mixed.
 Add confectioners sugar.
 Add milk to reach desired consistency for spreading and decorating.
 Enjoy!!!

 Don’t forget to pin Pumpkin Pudding Cake with Cinnamon Buttercream Frosting to your Pinterest board.
 Have a blessed day and happy baking.